Email for business

 By using a Mailing List Manager your recipients can unsubscribe at any time.
 Most countries have laws about marketing direct communications and require easy ways for consumers to opt out and unsubscribe.

-Sympa adds headers to your emails so email clients can offer subscribers an option to unsubscribe, you can also add a clickable link in your footer to unsubscribe.
+Sympa adds a header to your emails so email clients can offer subscribers an option to unsubscribe, you can also add a clickable link in your footer to unsubscribe.
+See https://www.sympa.community/ and Signaling One-Click Functionality for List Email Headers https://datatracker.ietf.org/doc/html/rfc8058.

 What is ARC-Sign?